 – Discuss novel ideas to navigate new methodology and technology

 – Implement expanded knowledge of sleep disorders into clinical practice

 – Identify and navigate roadblocks implemented by payers

 Continuing Medical Education credits for Physicians will be available once application receives approval.

-Application is made to AARC and AAST for 23.25 Continuing Education Credits for the 2017 Southern Sleep Society program.
-Allied Health Professionals can also earn partial credits depending on which sessions of the Technologist Course and Southern Sleep Society meeting is attended.
-These credits are accepted by the BRPT and The American Board of Sleep Medicine toward credential re-certification.
+Application will be made to AARC and AAST for 23.75 Continuing Education Credits for the 2018 Southern Sleep Society program.
+Allied Health Professionals can also earn partial credits depending on which sessions of the Course and Southern Sleep Society meeting they attend.
+These credits will be accepted by the BRPT and The American Board of Sleep Medicine toward credential re-certification.